Hall Green: Transport

 Hall Green railway station is on the Birmingham to Stratford Line with some services also running between Kidderminster & Worcester Foregate Street and Stratford-Upon-Avon & Whitlocks End.
 It opened in 1908 and is currently operated by West Midlands Railway.
 National Express West Midlands and Diamond Bus operate a number of bus routes through the area, terminating in, Acocks Green, Digbeth, Erdington, Lyndon, Northfield, Perry Barr, Shirley, and Solihull.

 Famous residents

-Hall Green has been a home to comedian Tony Hancock, who lived at 41 Southam Road until the age of three (the house contains a plaque commemorating this), racing commentator Murray Walker, who was born at 214 Reddings Lane (which is now a dentist's surgery), 1992 Formula One world champion Nigel Mansell, who though born in Upton-upon-Severn spent most of his childhood and early adult years in the area, comedian Joe Lycett who is believed to have later settled in Kings Heath in his own residence, and J. R. R. Tolkien, who lived near Sarehole Mill, Birmingham's only working water mill.
+Hall Green has been a home to comedian Tony Hancock, who lived at 41 Southam Road until the age of three (the house contains a plaque commemorating this), racing commentator Murray Walker, who was born at 214 Reddings Lane (which is now a dentist's surgery), 1992 Formula One world champion Nigel Mansell, who though born in Upton-upon-Severn spent most of his childhood and early adult years in the area, comedian Joe Lycett who is believed to have later settled in Kings Heath in his own residence, former British number one tennis player Dan Evans, who grew up in the area, and J. R. R. Tolkien, who lived near Sarehole Mill, Birmingham's only working water mill.